Discover how we can transform your organisation

 If you do have a stranger in mind who you’re desperate to be mentored by (maybe you saw them talk at a conference, or follow them on Twitter) don’t ask them to be your mentor straight away.

-No matter how persuasive your outreach might be, this person is likely very busy and desirable, so why on earth would they help you?
+No matter how persuasive your outreach might be, this person is likely very busy and desirable, so why would they help you?

 You can’t expect a stranger to want to help you, but you can be proactive in making them not a stranger!

-If you’re having trouble knowing where to start with mentoring, speak to your company!
+If you’re having trouble knowing where to start with finding a mentor, speak to your company!
 Mentoring is becoming more and more commonplace within organisations, and it’s a fair thing to ask for in order to develop your skills and career aspirations.
+Your company may have its own mentoring program already, or be able to advise you with where to turn to if they don’t.

-Guider is an AI powered mentoring software that businesses can use to run internal mentoring programs.
-Matching mentors and mentees via machine learning algorithms takes the difficulty of finding a mentor out of your hands.
-Find out more here or get in touch.
+Guider is a mentoring software that businesses can use to run internal mentoring programs.
+Matching mentors and mentees via smart algorithms takes the difficulty of finding a mentor out of your hands.
+Speak to your organisation to see if this is something they could use.

 So you’ve got a person in mind that you think will be able to help you achieve your goals and progress in your career.
 Somebody to introduce you to new ideas and ways of thinking, challenge you, and guide you in the right direction.